 3. Tasmanian Flax Lily Berries (Dianella tasmanica)

 These striking berries are a vibrant indigo-purple and almost look like polished gemstones.
 While the berries themselves are not considered edible for humans, the plant is grown ornamentally for its beauty.
-Foragers should take note — this is a plant to admire, not eat, as its main value lies in landscaping and providing habitat for pollinators.
+Foragers should remember that this plant is meant to be admired, not eaten.
+Its main value is in landscaping and providing a home for pollinators.

 4. Coral Berry (Symphoricarpos orbiculatus)

 Coral berries are more often pink to purplish-red, but some can take on dusky purple hues in the right light.
 Although visually appealing, they are mildly toxic to humans and should not be eaten.
-However, they provide winter forage for certain birds and serve as an attractive groundcover in the wild or in gardens.
+However, they are great sources of food for some birds in winter and make a nice, attractive groundcover in the wild or in gardens.

 5. Witherod Viburnum Berries (Viburnum nudum)

-Also known as possumhaw, witherod berries start out pink, shift to blue, and mature into a glossy deep purple-black.
+Also known as Possumhaw, Witherod berries start out pink, shift to blue, and mature into a glossy deep purple-black.
 They have a slightly bitter taste and are not widely eaten by humans, but their beauty in autumn and winter is unmatched.
-For foragers, their changing colors can be a clue for plant ID when tracking seasonal transitions.
+For foragers, the way their colors change can you help identify the plant and track the seasons.

 6. Porcelain Berry (Ampelopsis glandulosa var. brevipedunculata)

 This invasive vine produces berries in a mix of colors — from turquoise to lilac to deep purple — often all on the same cluster.
-While attractive, the berries are not considered palatable and can displace native plants.
-Foragers should recognize it for identification purposes and avoid encouraging its spread.
+Although the berries look attractive, they are not edible.
+Because they are invasive, they can quickly take over areas where native plants grow.
+Foragers should learn to recognize the berries for identification purposes only but should avoid doing anything that might help them spread.

 7. Stardust Purple Goji Berry (Lycium barbarum cultivar)